 Dr. Xiao is among the very few IP attorneys who are both equipped with solid skills in global strategic IP management and knowledgeable about IP issue unique to China and Chinese clients.
 She is frequently called upon to advise clients on IP issues and conduct IP due diligence in US/China cross-border transactions and operations in China.
 She is also frequently invited to speak on IP issues both in the U.S. and in China.

 In both 2014 and 2015 Dr. Xiao was listed in Chambers Global as a leading IP expert in the U.S. and a leading IP lawyer in China as an expert based abroad.
 Chambers Global says that Janet “is recognised for her knowledge of IP law relating to the life sciences arena,” and that she is “held in high regard by sources for her deep understanding of the pharmaceutical and biotech industries.”
 Chambers Global also notes that “she assists Chinese clients with the commercialization and protection of their IP assets in the USA.”

 Since 2005, Dr. Xiao has been actively involved in the leadership team of the Chinese-American Biopharmaceutical Society (CABS), a non-profit organization dedicated to bridging the life science communities in U.S. and China.
 She was president of CABS for the 2011-2012 term.
 Dr. Xiao is also a member of BayHelix, a non-profit organization comprised of Chinese heritage leaders in the global life sciences and healthcare community.
 Dr. Xiao serves on the advisory panels for the University of California, San Francisco Clinical & Translational Science Institute translational science program and the University of California Center for Accelerated Innovation.
-She also serves on the Department Accreditation Committee of the American Society of Biochemistry and Molecular Biology (ASBMB) Education Fellow, in recognition of her involvement with the organization’s educational activities.
+She also was appointed an American Society of Biochemistry and Molecular Biology (ASBMB) Education Fellow, in recognition of her involvement with the organization’s educational activities.